SafeDreamer: Safe Reinforcement Learning with World Models

 \section{Introduction}

-RL has found applications in a diverse array of domains, such as games \cite{go2016, go2017}, robot control \cite{openai-hand2020, pku-hand-2022}, and even more.
-Excitingly, RL has shown significant progress in the magnetic control of tokamak plasmas~\cite{nature_RL}, a promising avenue towards sustainable energy, marking one of the most challenging real-world systems to which RL has been applied.
-However, the exploratory nature of RL occasionally leads to agents adopting dangerous or harmful behaviors during the learning phase.
-While this poses no issues during simulator-based training, where failures are often instructive, such exploration in real-world scenarios may result in unacceptable consequences \cite{av_safe_nature}.

-Ensuring agent safety has thus emerged as an urgent need.
-SafeRL proposes an effective solution by defining a constrained Markov decision process \cite{cmdp1999} and integrating an additional cost function to quantify potential hazardous behaviors.
-Within this paradigm, agents are tasked to maximize rewards while complying with predefined safety constraints.
-Several remarkable algorithms have been developed on this foundation \cite{cpo2017, pcpo2020, cup2022}.
-However, the inefficiency of prior learning methods in data utilization has sparked interest in integrating SafeRL algorithms with world models \cite{model-base-survey-2023, 2022lambda}.
-Autonomous Intelligence Architecture \cite{lecun2022path} introduced an innovative world model incorporating a cost module, which aims to augment data utilization and endow agents with capabilities to reason, predict, and plan, as shown in Figure \ref{fig:lecun_our}a.
-Furthering this notion, several works \cite{2021smbpo, 2022lambda, cap2022, loop2022} proffer solutions endorsing safe exploration via world models.
+A challenge in the real-world deployment of RL agents is to prevent unsafe situations \citep{av_safe_nature, ji2023ai}.
+SafeRL proposes a practical solution by defining a constrained Markov decision process (CMDP) \citep{cmdp1999} and integrating an additional cost function to quantify potential hazardous behaviors.
+In this process, agents aim to maximize rewards while maintaining costs below predefined constraint thresholds.
+Several remarkable algorithms have been developed on this foundation \citep{cpo2017, cup2022, dai2023augmented, guan2024voce}.